sahurai/CLOUD-Project-1/DOCUMENTATION.md

 #### 4.3.1 The L7 routing algorithm (Go reverse proxy)

+In plain words: the load balancer is a tiny HTTP reverse proxy.
+For each `POST /predict/` request it reads the `Content-Length` header, and — without ever touching the body — forwards the request unchanged to either the GPU backend (if the upload is at or above a configurable byte threshold) or the CPU backend (otherwise). `GET /models/` always goes to the CPU backend; `GET /health` is answered locally.
+Every decision is logged.
+The whole core is these few lines:

 ```go
 const defaultThreshold = 2_500_000 // bytes (~2.5 MB), overridable via SIZE_THRESHOLD